gregpalmr/dcos-demo-1.12/README.md

 - 7 DC/OS Private Agent Nodes
 - 2 DC/OS Public Agent Nodes

-Make sure you deploy at least 4 CPU cores and 16MB of memory for the private and public agent nodes.
+Also, make sure you deploy at least 4 CPU cores and 16MB of memory for the private and public agent nodes.

 ### b.
 Login to the Enterprise DC/OS Dashboard